-The 2011 census reports 622,000 Roma or "Gypsy" residents, equivalent to 3% of the population, though the actual number is likely over 1 million.
+The 2022 census reports 569,500 Roma or "Gypsy" residents, equivalent to 3% of the population, though the actual number is likely over 1 million.
 An ethnic group of northern Indian origins, the Roma probably first arrived in the region during the 12th century.
 Many Roma were subsequently forced into slavery.
 Today, the Roma live across Romania but often concentrate in small, secluded communities on urban peripheries.
 Most Roma live highly segregated from Romanian society (see "Social Relations" below).

-Once common in Transylvania, Germans now comprise less than 0.5% of Romania's population.
+Once common in Transylvania, Germans now comprise about 0.1% of Romania's population.
 Other small minority groups include Ukrainians, Serbs, Croats, Russians, Greeks, Jews (see p.
 15 of History and Myth), and primarily Muslim Turks and Tatars (see p.
-6 of Religion and Spirituality), among others
+6 of Religion and Spirituality), among others.